SKB-CGN/ioBroker.energiefluss-erweitert/README.md

 - Added: Better support inside configuration area for smaller devices like mobilephones and tablets
 - Added: A new override property (img_url) has been added, to change pictures addresses for picture elements
 - Added: Overrides can now contain states from iobroker, to directly read and for example calculate a value with an additional state.
 Please provide the name in curly braces.
-- FIX: After adding a new source, it was not sorted alphabetically into the list
 - FIX: Wrong allingment of rectangle with border-fill if height and width are different (#172)
 - FIX: The adapter could crash if the data source inside calculation was missing or deleted (#178)